 ABVC BioPharma Reports Third Quarter 2022 Financial and Operational Results

-/EIN News/ -- FREMONT, CA, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – ABVC BioPharma, Inc. (Nasdaq: ABVC), a clinical stage biopharmaceutical company developing therapeutic solutions in oncology/hematology, CNS, and ophthalmology, today announced its financial and operating results for the third quarter of 2022.
-These results, including the financial statements included herein, can be found in the Company’s Quarterly Report on Form 10-Q that was filed earlier today with the Securities and Exchange Commission.
+FREMONT, CA, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – ABVC BioPharma, Inc. ABVC, a clinical stage biopharmaceutical company developing therapeutic solutions in oncology/hematology, CNS, and ophthalmology, today announced its financial and operating results for the third quarter of 2022.
+These results, including the financial statements included herein, can be found in the Company's Quarterly Report on Form 10-Q that was filed earlier today with the Securities and Exchange Commission.

 Third Quarter 2022 Financial Results